pijamarda/cerebro/README.md

 # cerebro

-educative game about visual brain processing based on RPG maker
+educative game about visual brain processing based on RPG Maker MV

 You can play the demo: